bestlucky123/react-admin-site/README.md

 # Starter Mern Antd Admin App , MERN Admin dashboard ,Antd Admin Template free

 ```
-Don't forget please to ⭐ this repo if you like this Starter Antd Admin!
+Please ⭐ this repo if you like this Starter Antd Admin!
 ```

 ## Our Sponsors